junxit/us-congress-bills-115/metadata.md

 - 2018-02-27 — Introduced in Senate
 - 2018-02-27 — Read twice and referred to the Committee on Commerce, Science, and Transportation.
+- 2018-05-09 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 406.
+- 2018-05-09 — Senate Committee on Commerce, Science, and Transportation discharged by petition pursuant to 5 U.S.C.
+802(c).
+- 2018-05-09 — Senate Committee on Commerce, Science, and Transportation discharged by petition pursuant to 5 U.S.C.
+802(c).